Murder (The Office): Plot

-Just as the game seems to get interesting, Oscar returns and informs everyone that accounting has been notified to stop payments to vendors.
+Oscar returns and informs everyone that accounting has been notified to stop payments to vendors.
 This brings the staff out of the game and back to the reality of losing their jobs.
-Michael tries to win them back but accidentally skips to the game's conclusion, revealing that Phyllis's character, Beatrix Bourbon, was the murderer.
-Although everyone else goes back to work even more stressed out, Michael refuses to give up and continues playing the game with Dwight.
-After the game, Andy and Erin meet at the receptionist desk, where Erin asks him about their upcoming date.
+Michael tries to win them back but accidentally skips to the game's conclusion, revealing that Phyllis's character was the murderer.
+Everyone else goes back to work even more stressed out.
+Michael refuses to give up and continues playing the game with Dwight Schrute.
+Andy and Erin meet at the receptionist desk, where Erin asks him about their upcoming date.
 Andy tries to sound out whether the date is real or fictional by suggesting that they go to Savannah for their date.
-Erin, in character, remarks that Savannah is a long distance away; confused by this, Andy slips up and indicates that the "date" was just part of the game.
+Erin remarks that Savannah is a long distance away, but does so in character; confused by this, Andy slips up and indicates that the "date" was just part of the game.
 Erin says she was also just playing but appears humiliated as she walks away and later reveals to the camera crew that she thought the date was real.

 Michael tries to introduce another murder and other twists to the story to pull his staff back into the party.
 This infuriates Jim to his breaking point, and they hold a private talk in Michael's office.
 Michael snaps at Jim and points out that he is doing this to keep the office calm.
 CFO David Wallace finally returns the phone calls to Jim and reveals that, while nothing has been officially decided yet, Dunder Mifflin is expected to be insolvent by year-end.
-Jim hides the news from the staff and nudges them back into the party.
-Jim finally realizes that Michael was doing this to help his co-workers cope.
-At the end of the episode, Michael, Dwight, Andy, and Pam find themselves in a fake Mexican standoff lasting until 6:00 at night.
+Jim hides the news from the staff and nudges them back into the party, realizing that Michael was doing this to help his co-workers cope.
+Michael, Dwight, Andy, and Pam get into a fake Mexican standoff lasting until 6:00 at night.
 Jim pulls Pam out so they can go home, and the others pretend to shoot each other to death.